dprojects/getDimensions/README.md

 # Printing

-FreeCAD not support direct printing for spreadsheets.
+FreeCAD not support direct printing for spreadsheets ([issue: #0002957](http://freecadweb.org/tracker/view.php?id=2957)).
 So you have to:

-1. Export your spreadsheet to csv.
+1. Export your spreadsheet to CSV.
-2. Copy the csv data to LibreOffice.
+2. Copy the CSV data to LibreOffice.
 3. Convert text with tabulators in LibreOffice to the table.
-4. (optional) Make some corrections (add mm and adjust table columns).
+4. Make some corrections (add mm and adjust table columns).
 5. Print it.
 6. Go and cut your chipboards to market or any other woodworking service that provide wood cutting :-)